thinkshout/thinkshout/work/06-ridepdx.md

   Portlanders are big fans of bicycles.
 We love our custom saddles, our bamboo fenders, our Italian leather handlebar grips...
 Seriously, we're a little obsessive when it comes to eco-friendly commuting.
 So, when Portland Design Works, a long-time client of ThinkShout, reached out to us to reimagine their e-commerce website, we couldn't have been more excited.
 Portland Design Works manufactures beautiful bicycle accessories designed for everyday use.
 In describing their goals for the redesign, they wanted a website that reflected the craftsmanship of their merchandise with strong visuals and and an easy-to-use e-commerce checkout process.
 url: http:/www.ridepdw.com
 expertise: |
-  - User Experience & Graphic Design
+  - User xperience & graphic design
-  - Mobile E-Commerce
+  - Mobile e-commerce
-  - Online Mapping
+  - Online mapping
   - Data migration

 components: